-EOS secures order for High Energy Laser Weapon System for counter-drone warfare
+EOS Secures Order For High Energy Laser Weapon System For Counter-Drone Warfare

 “Our new world-leading laser weapon system has the ability to engage targets instantly.
 The laser hits the target at the speed of light, unlike a bullet which can take a second or two to get there.
 The system is very accurate and has a very low cost-per-shot - less than 10 cents per shot.

 “The high power level of this system means it can shoot down more drones faster.
-The system has been designed to shoot down 20 drones p”r minute.”
+The system has been designed to shoot down 20 drones per minute.”

 The EOS team will be at the DSEI 2025 Defence Exhibition & Trade Show at ExCeL London, from 9-12 September.
 Our experts will be available to discuss our new high energy laser capability and how layered counter-drone solutions, with multiple types of weapon, are essential to counter rapidly evolving battlefield threats.